 “If you are a cloud adopter rapidly adopting cloud services, but not developing the finance governance muscle, you will certainly be visiting the cloud optimization circus frequently,” says Subbu Allamaraju, Expedia Group, in his blog “Cloud Optimization Circus”.
-Comparing cloud optimization exercise as going to a circus, Subbu provides details of the problems faced by many such customers and lists out the solutions required.
+Comparing cloud optimization exercises while going to a circus, Subbu provides details of the problems faced by many such customers and lists out the solutions required.
 These are things that have been echoed by several Qubole customers as well who have successfully adopted cloud for Big Data processing.
 With “Financial Governance for Big Data in the Cloud” being one of the cornerstones of the Qubole value proposition, we decided to do something about it.

 Introducing Qubole Cost Explorer

 Today we are glad to announce Qubole Cost Explorer.
-Qubole Cost Explorer (QCE) allows you to monitor, manage, and control costs by providing granular visibility of your infrastructure spend at a job, cluster, or cluster instance levels.
-With cost explorer, you can track costs, monitor showback, justify business plans, prepare budgets, and build ROI analyses.
+Qubole Cost Explorer (QCE) allows you to monitor, manage, and control costs by providing granular visibility of your infrastructure spend at a job, cluster, or cluster instance level.
+With cost explorer, you can track costs, monitor show back, justify business plans, prepare budgets, and build ROI analyses.

 So what makes Qubole Cost Explorer Standout